 - Support is being provided by other professionals

-- Medical intervention is not required
+- Further medical intervention is not required

 The decision to discharge to the support of all others in the child’s life will always be discussed and agreed with the child or young person, their family and other relevant professionals.

-In order to offer integrated, high quality services for children, all of our Childrens Services work closely with preschools, nurseries and schools.
+In order to offer integrated, high quality care for children and young people our Specialist Children’s Services work closely with health and education professionals.

-This will greatly help your child, but it you do not wish information to be shared you may withdraw your consent at any time.
+However, if you do not wish information to be shared you may withdraw your consent at any time.

 The Local Offer is an online hub that lets young people with special educational needs and disabilities (SEND) and their parents and carers know what services are out there for them, and how they can access them.